Yu-Gi-Oh! Bonds Beyond Time: Development and release

 In July 2009, Yu-Gi-Oh!
 Bonds Beyond Time was first announced through Shueisha's magazines as a short film to be screened at the Jump Super Anime Tour to celebrate the tenth anniversary of the Yu-Gi-Oh!
 Duel Monsters anime series.
 It was revealed in the November issue of V-Jump magazine, that the animation would be a 3-D film.
 The film's imagery, however, was originally produced in 2D, and then was converted to 3D by the company Qtec.
 The 3D effect is emphasized in scenes where computer graphics are used, such as in the scene when the Duel Runners and the cards appear.

 The film's official website released a 65-second trailer in September 2009, and a 139-second trailer in December.
 On January 21, 2010, before the film's release, a guidebook titled Yu-Gi-Oh!
-10th Anniversary Animation Book was publisher under Shueisha's V Jump Books line.
+10th Anniversary Animation Book was published under Shueisha's V Jump Books line.
 It contains an interview with Kazuki Takahashi—the author of the original Yu-Gi-Oh! manga—and information about the film's story and characters and was accompanied by a poster of the film.
-The film was released in Japan on January 23, 2010; those who attended the premiere receiving a promotional Malefic Red Eyes Black Dragon card.
+The film was released in Japan on January 23, 2010; those who attended the premiere received a promotional Malefic Red Eyes Black Dragon card.
 The film received an encore screening in Japan which was held on February 20, 2011, which included ten extra minutes in 2D.
 Bonds Beyond Time was released on DVD and Blu-ray Disc on June 15, 2011 by a partnership between King Records, Marvelous Entertainment, and Pony Canyon.

 Staff

 Members of the staff from the different Yu-Gi-Oh television series were involved in the film production.
 Shin Yoshida, the film's screenwriter, worked on Yu-Gi-Oh!
 Duel Monsters, Yu-Gi-Oh!
 GX, and Yu-Gi-Oh!
 5D's.
 Masahiro Hikokubo did the composition of the duels for the film as he previously did for GX and 5D's.
-Kenichi Takeshita, the director of 5D's, went on directing Bonds Beyond Time.
+Kenichi Takeshita, the director of 5D's, went on to direct Bonds Beyond Time.
 The same production companies for all the anime, Studio Gallop and Nihon Ad Systems, were involved in the film.
-The film's music was composed by Yutaka Minobe and the Wall 5 Project, both also responsible for 5D's songs.
+The film's music was composed by Yutaka Minobe and the Wall 5 Project, both also responsible for 5D's music.
 The main theme music of the film is "Makemagic" by Atsushi Tamura's band Jealkb.